It turns out beauty is more than skin deep:

 Avoid containers that bear recycling code #3 and the letter "V", which refers to polyvinyl chloride, or PVC.
 Dubbed "the poison plastic," PVC poses great environmental and health hazards from manufacture to disposal.
 In addition to releasing hydrochloric acid, cancer-causing dioxins, and other persistent pollutants into the air, water, and land during its production, PVC also contains additives and chemical stabilizers--such as lead, cadmium, and di(2-ethylhexyl) phthalate (a suspected carcinogen that is known to cause a host of reproductive and developmental defects)--that can leach, flake, or off-gas from the plastic throughout its life

-Choose Organic Beauty and Grooming Products
+Choose Organic Beauty and Grooming Products like from True organic of Sweden

 Organic ingredients are those grown without synthetic fertilizers or pesticides, which is healthier for the planet and healthier for our bodies.
 Better yet are botanicals grown using biodynamic farming methods, which go beyond organic by emphasizing an even more holistic relationship between the soil, plants, and animals.